A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions: Domain Perspective

 \section{Domain Perspective}

 The most common domains in the literature are Web, Android, and personal computers.
-While each of these domains has a distinct interaction interface, such as HTML-based pages in the Web, touch screens in Android, and window-based GUIs in desktop environments, we propose to group these interfaces into common types of observations and actions.
+Although these domains often overlap in terms of functionality, such as when users access web browsers on Android devices or manage emails via web interfaces on desktop computers, existing research typically distinguishes them based on their primary interaction environment.
+Each domain presents a distinct interaction interface, such as HTML-based pages in the Web, touch screens in Android, and window-based GUIs in desktop environments.
+To bridge these differences, we propose to group these interfaces into common types of observations and actions.
 These shared abstractions allow us to define a unifying perspective across domains, providing a foundation for transferable methods and cross-domain generalization.
 We categorize domain-specific kinds of observations into the following types: \begin{description} \item[Image screen representation:] Observations in the form of screenshots—either full screen, partial, or multi-view pixel images—common in all domains \citepeg{niu_screenagent_2024, song_visiontasker_2024, zhang_ufo_2024}. \item[Textual screen representation:] Structured textual representations of the screen such as HTML markup in the Web domain, the Android view hierarchy, or the UI automation tree in Windows.
 They allow agents to interact with interfaces at a semantic level \citepeg{kim_language_2023, wen_autodroid_2024, zhang_ufo_2024}. \item[Indirect representation:] Non-visual observations providing contextual or system-level information beyond what is currently rendered on screen, such as file system contents or network state \citepeg{song_restgpt_2023,wu_os-copilot_2024,guo_pptc_2024}. \end{description} Representative examples of each observation type across domains are summarized in Table~\ref{tab:domain_os}.

 Similarly, we group domain-specific action types into: \begin{description} \item[Mouse/touch and keyboard:] Low-level screen coordinate-based actions such as moving the cursor, tapping on coordinates, or typing text using the keyboard.
 These simulate typical human input across platforms \citepeg{humphreys_data-driven_2022, wang_mobile-agent_2024, rahman_v-zen_2024}. \item[Direct UI access:] Actions targeted at specific UI elements using structured identifiers (like HTML tags or accessibility IDs) \citepeg{gur_understanding_2023, zhang_appagent_2023, branavan_reinforcement_2009}. \item[Task-tailored actions:] High-level actions that encapsulate multi-step behaviors, such as ``go to home screen'' or ``send email,'' into single commands tailored to specific tasks \citepeg{nakano_webgpt_2022, bonatti_windows_2024, wang_officebench_2024}. \item[Executable code:] Agents may interact programmatically with their environments by generating code (e.g., Python, Bash, JavaScript) and executing it with a corresponding interpreter \citepeg{sun_adaplanner_2023, gur_real-world_2024, deng_mobile-bench_2024}. \end{description} Table~\ref{tab:domain_as} provides cited examples for each action type and domain.